zeneslev/zeneslev.github.io/about.markdown

 ## 👋 Welcome

 My name is Matt and this is where I store my ramblings and professional projects.
 This blog serves as my whole digital presence.
 I find that traditional social media tends to isolate parts of self.
+In addition we lose our sense of wholeness while our shadow (those unconscious parts of ourselves that fear and repress) grows.

 My interests are as follows:
 - Investigating the nature of Self and Reality